 7. Explore Complementary Therapies

-Complementary and alternative therapies (CAM)including acupuncture, reflexology, reiki, IET, EFT, massage, herbal medicine and homeopathy can improve your sleep quality and reduce stress and anxiety.
+Complementary and alternative therapies (CAM) including meditation, acupuncture, reflexology, reiki, IET, EFT, massage, herbal medicine and homeopathy can improve your sleep quality and reduce stress and anxiety.
 Research has shown that CAM therapies as well as nutrition and lifestyle change can improve insomnia and other sleep disorders.